Nivaan Sen

 Nivaan Sen, also known as Naveen Sen, is an Indian actor and producer.
 His production house name is 'Urban Boat Films'.
 He is known for his role in the Indian daily soaps Kahaani Ghar Ghar Kii, Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara and Do Hanson Ka Jodaa.
 Nivaan Sen was awarded a Best Actor Award in Comedy for India's Best Cinestars Ki Khoj in 2004.

 Early life and background

 Nivaan Sen was born and brought up in Varanasi, Uttar Pradesh.
 He has been involved in the theatre since childhood.
 He did his schooling from C. M. Anglo Bengali Inter College.
 He has played football since childhood, running from Uttar Pradesh.
 He completed his graduation and post-graduation from Mahatma Gandhi Kashi Vidyapeeth, Varanasi.
 He did his post-graduation in sociology.

 Career

-Nivaan Sen started his career with the talent show India's Best Cinestars Ki Khoj, and he also won the title of India's Best Performance in Comic Role.
+Nivaan Sen started his career as a contestant on the 2004 Zee TV talent hunt reality show India's Best Cinestars Ki Khoj, where he won the title of India's Best Performance in Comic Role.
 He has appeared in several television shows such as Kahaani Ghar Ghar Kii in October 2007, most of which aired on Star Plus.
 In 2010, he worked on the TV serial Do Hanson Ka Jodaa, airing on NDTV Imagine.